 Build AI-powered knowledge bases with retrieval-augmented generation (RAG) — ingest documents, search semantically, and answer questions.

 Knowledge Base & RAG tools are AI-powered software designed to help developers and teams tackle knowledge base & rag-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored knowledge base & rag tools across languages including HTML, TypeScript, Go.
+On Agent Skills Hub, we index 10 quality-scored knowledge base & rag tools across languages including HTML, TypeScript, Python.

 When choosing a knowledge base & rag tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is HTML; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
 Our recommendation: start with bedrock-kb-rag-workshop — it ranks highest in both star count and quality score.